Quick tips for working with Notion and work-around some obstacles that are part of the Notion app environment

 Some are issues the Notion team should put high on their MBF (Must be fixed) list, like the integration with grammar checking tools, others are things you just have to take in consideration while working with Notion.

-3. Keep parent pages clean
+Keep parent pages clean

 Each page in your Notion workspace can have subpages.
-All subpages are represented by a link on the parent page.
+All subpages are represented by a link in the parent page.
 When you create the subpage, the link is automatically appearing at the bottom of the parent page.